alien4cloud/alien4cloud.github.io/documentation/1.1.0/concepts/clouds.md

 {%note%}
 <h5>Note</h5>
-We are currently supporting the opensource orchestrators cloudify 2 and cloudify 3 (Full re-written engine with new DSL - much better and flexible but that we felt prior to the up-comming 3.2 a bit light for production use).
+We are currently supporting the opensource orchestrators cloudify 3 (Full re-written engine with new DSL - much better and flexible but that we felt prior to the up-comming 3.2 a bit light for production use).
 {%endnote%}

 {%info%}